Moe Dunford

 Maurice "Moe" Dunford (born 11 December 1987) is an Irish actor.
 He is best known for his roles as Aethelwulf in the television series Vikings (2014–2018) and Patrick Fitzgerald in the 2014 film Patrick's Day.
 He is the recipient of a number of accolades, including three Irish Film & Television Awards.

-Early life
+Early life and education

 Dunford was born in Dungarvan, County Waterford, Ireland.
 He graduated from the Gaiety School of Acting in June 2009.

 Career

 Dunford started his acting career in 2010 on The Tudors.
 Afterwards he appeared in many films and television productions such as An Crisis and Game of Thrones.
 His most notable roles are Aethelwulf on the television series Vikings and Patrick Fitzgerald in the 2014 film Patrick's Day.
 In 2015, he received an IFTA in the category of Best Actor in a Lead Role in Film for Patrick's Day, and an EFP 2015 Shooting Stars Award representing Ireland at the Berlin Film Festival.